mapbox/appropriate-images-get-url/README.md

 `?number` - Default: `1.3`.

 The ratio at which you want to consider a screen "high resolution".
-If the browser judges that the screen is high resolution, according to this ratio, the `width` provided will be multiplied by this ratio when determining which size variant to load.
+If the browser judges that the screen is high resolution, according to this ratio, the [`availableWidth`] provided will be multiplied by this ratio when determining which size variant to load.
 This means that in a `300px`-wide space but *on a Retina screen*, the image at least `600px` wide will be loaded.

 #### imageDirectory